stuartpb/cre/README.md

 ## Examples

-Here are just a few of the things you can do easily with `cre`:
+Here are just a few of the things you can do easily with `cre`, which would otherwise be [somewhat verbose and annoying](docs/counter-examples.md):

 ### Making template elements